Valid Instrumental Variables Selection Methods using Negative Control Outcomes and Constructing Efficient Estimator: Introduction

 The remainder of the paper proceeds as follows.
 In section 2, we discuss the situation where all candidates of IVs are valid.
-We show that parameters of a linear combination of IVs can be estimated through a linear estimating equation and our proposed method has the same asymptotic variance as GMM.
-In section 3, we explain a selection method of the valid IVs without prior informations and the method has useful properties.
-Also, by using Adaptive LASSO, we show that the method has oracle properties.
-In section 4, we confirm properties of our method and previous methods through simulations.
-Important regularity conditions, all proofs, and all figures are given in appendix.
+We show that parameters of a linear combination of IVs can be estimated through a linear estimating equation, and our proposed method has the same asymptotic variance as GMM.
+In section 3, we explain a selection method of the valid IVs without prior informations, and the method retains useful properties.
+In section 4, we confirm properties of our method and previous methods through simulation.
+Supplemental information of the main manuscript are given in appendix.